 If your email marketing campaigns aren’t converting, it’s probably time to to try a new way to make your message pop.

-Adding a GIF to your email can help your message stand out and entice your subscribers to take action.
+Adding a GIF to your emails is a great email marketing campaign strategy, as animated GIFs in email help your message stand out, increase click-through rate and entice your email recipients to take action.

 The origin of the animated GIF.

 In the wild and woolly 1990s, the animated GIF was born.
 It was a time when web designers and developers were so preoccupied with whether or not they could, they didn’t stop to think if they should.